-The rest of the route took us through a number of small towns and a great lunch spot called Cafe Restaurant 7 in Ait Toughach that had some of the best stuffed fish that we tasted in Morocco.
-The landscape became increasingly barren and the sky was taking on a reddish tinge from the blowing sand of the Sahara.
+The rest of the route took us through a number of small towns and a great lunch spot called Cafe Restaurant 7 in Ait Toughach, that had some of the best stuffed fish that we had tasted in Morocco.
+The landscape became increasingly barren, and the sky was taking on a reddish tinge from the blowing sand of the Sahara.

 As the sun began to dip lower in the sky we arrived in the town of Merzouga, which would be our base for the next couple of days.
 The town is barren and young.
 Many of the buildings are interspersed without proper roads between them.
 But in the background, it was easy to see what the draw of Merzouga is.

 In the distance, the towering sand dunes of the Sahara Desert were creeping into view.
 Tearing through the landscape was the Aicha Gazelle rally, a women-only car rally that makes its way through Morocco each year.
 It was thrilling to watch these women navigate the wild tracks of the Sahara, and the boys and I began to talk about whether we could take part in a rally like this in the future.

 Our accommodation for the night was the Riad Madu, a beautiful complex on the edge of the dunes.
 We were welcomed with glasses of Berber tea by a roaring fire.
 After washing off copious amounts of sand, we enjoyed a delicious meal of chicken tagine before the boys tucked in for the night.
 While they slept, I stepped outside to snap some photos of the dark desert skies.

 You can find our list of the best things to do in Merzouga here.

 Day 5: Desert Life In Merzouga

 Day five of our 10-day Morocco itinerary was action-packed.
 We had slept like babies the night before and after a wonderful breakfast of pastries, eggs, and coffee, we were ready for the adventures ahead.